capossele/SynchroniCityDataMarketplace/README.md

 docker-compose up
 ```

-Then, the Business API Ecosystem should be up and running in `http://YOUR_HOST:PORT/` replacing `YOUR_HOST` by the host of your machine and `PORT` by the port provided in the Business Ecosystem Logic Proxy configuration
+Then, the SynchroniCity IoT Data Marketplace should be up and running in `http://YOUR_HOST:PORT/` replacing `YOUR_HOST` by the host of your machine and `PORT` by the port provided in the Business Ecosystem Logic Proxy configuration

 Once the different containers are running, you can stop them using: